-That means your online catalog just won’t cut it any longer.
+That means your online efforts – and possibly your small marketing team – just won’t cut it any longer.

 You need to generate leads – qualified leads – and fast.

-Here’s how to offer potential leads real value and get them to take action.
+Here’s how to generate more leads for your business, offer potential leads real value and get them to take action.

-You know that catalog you have on your website?
+You know that copy you have on your website?
 Well, it’s not speaking to prospects.

 You see, today’s customers want to know how you solve their problems.
-And you can only do that if you truly know their problems.
+And you can only do that if you truly know their issues.

 Reaching out to address prospect’s pain points is the first step.
 After they’re educated, they start looking for providers.